-There are several First Aid stations across Disney World that even have nurses to help any way that they can.
+Yes, there are several First Aid stations at Disney World that even have nurses to help any way that they can.

 If you were to ever need First Aid assistance during a visit to a Disney World theme park or water park, let’s talk about what these facilities are, where they are located, and what services they offer.

 What are the First Aid stations at Disney World?

 First Aid stations are exactly what they sound like.
 They are centers available for anyone who needs medical assistance, including if a guest feels ill.